JustinRobbins7/CSCI-8420-Team-1/Project-Proposal.md

 ![Systems Engineering View PDF](/Images/SA.pdf)

 ### *1.2.
 Possible Threats to Operational Environment*
+Due to the nature of Liberapay there are possible threats within its operational environment.
+Those threats exist because of the vulnerabilities (discussed in the vulnerabilities section below) that Liberapay has.
+The two main possible threats that we have identified when it comes to Liberapay pertain to:
+1. Interception of payment information (Monetary Concerns):  Since Liberapay deals with donations/crowdfunding.
+An opportunity could exist for attackers to intercept such transactions and gain access to financial information of users.
+2. Unauthorized access to private information (Privacy Concerns): Users of Liberapay have to register accounts to use it.
+Those accounts contain private information pertaining to the user, such as statements, names, goals etc...
+An opportunity could exist for attackers to get unauthorized access to an account and obtain a victim’s private information.
 ### *1.3.
 Software Security Features*
 Based on the purpose of Liberapay, the software security features should revolve around three main categories: Payment Process, User Data Management, and Miscellaneous.